VU, THE STORY OF A MAGAZINE - Michel Frizot, Cedric de Veigy

 45,00 €

-Founded in Paris in 1928, VU combined stunning photography with dynamic layouts and first-rate reporting, creating a revolution in journalism and paving the way for future photo magazines such as Life, Stern and Paris Match.
+Founded in Paris in 1928, VU combined breathtaking photographs with dynamic layouts and first-rate reporting, revolutionizing journalism and paving the way for future photo magazines such as Life, Stern, and Paris Match.

-VU covered a wide range of eclectic subjects, including politics, world affairs, social issues, discoveries, exploration, the arts, sports and entertainment.
-It was intended to be an illustrated journal of the week's events - a television news show on paper - and published the work of some of the greatest photographers of the time: Robert Capa, André Kertész, Henri Cartier-Bresson, Brassaï, Man Ray and others.
+VU covered a wide range of eclectic topics such as politics, world affairs, social issues, discoveries, exploration, the arts, sports, and entertainment.
+It was intended to be an illustrated record of the week’s events—a television news program in print form—and published the work of some of the greatest photographers of the era: Robert Capa, André Kertész, Henri Cartier-Bresson, Brassaï, Man Ray, and others.

-This book brings together some of the best work from more than 600 issues of *VU*: covers, pages full-length features.
-It serves both as a window into the prewar world of the 1920s and 1930s and as an unprecedented history of photojournalism in the early 20th century.
-Over 200 black-and-white illustrations
+This book brings together some of the best work from more than 600 issues of VU: covers, double-page spreads, and full-length features.
+It serves both as a testament to the prewar world of the 1920s and 1930s and as an unprecedented history of photojournalism in the early 20th century.
+More than 200 black-and-white illustrations

 Published by Thames & Hudson, 2009